tchajed/minimal-elf/README.md

 Elf file type is EXEC (Executable file)
 Entry point 0x401000
-There are 2 program headers, starting at offset 64
+There are 3 program headers, starting at offset 64

 Program Headers:
-  Type           Offset   VirtAddr           PhysAddr           FileSiz  MemSiz   Flg Align LOAD           0x000000 0x0000000000400000 0x0000000000400000 0x0000b0 0x0000b0 R   0x1000
+  Type           Offset   VirtAddr           PhysAddr           FileSiz  MemSiz   Flg Align LOAD           0x000000 0x0000000000400000 0x0000000000400000 0x00010c 0x00010c R   0x1000
   LOAD           0x001000 0x0000000000401000 0x0000000000401000 0x000007 0x000007 R E 0x1000
+  NOTE           0x0000e8 0x00000000004000e8 0x00000000004000e8 0x000024 0x000024 R   0x4

  Section to Segment mapping:
   Segment Sections...
-   00
+   00     .note.gnu.build-id
    01     .text
+   02     .note.gnu.build-id
 ```

-To really optimize the binary, we can instead produce an ELF file completely
+It's possible to remove all these extras and get a tiny binary; see the
+[Makefile](./Makefile) for how to do that.

+## Manually writing the binary

+The more fun way to make an optimized binary is to write it manually from the
+ground up, rather than stripping down a binary compiled with binutils.
+This is
-manually.
-This is where [this Rust program](src/lib.rs) comes in.
-It constructs an
+where [this Rust program](src/lib.rs) comes in.
+It constructs an ELF binary by
-ELF binary by defining the appropriate binary structs and then writing them out,
+defining the appropriate binary structs and then writing them out, using
-using
 [binary_layout](https://docs.rs/binary-layout/latest/binary_layout/index.html).
 It even constructs the assembly code using
 [iced-x86](https://docs.rs/iced-x86/latest/iced_x86/index.html), a remarkable